Meals and Food Assistance Resources

 - Advocates for the Homeless and Those in Need (AHTN) of Lower Bucks County provides Free Meals for the entire family.
-While traditional (sit down) community meals are not open at this time, several sites are offering to go meals.
-Please visit AHTN.org for more information.
+Find locations offering to-go and traditional dine-in meals by visiting AHTN.org for more information.

 Emergency Food for the Homebound